 Our total number of branches grew from 224 branches in the states of Kerala, Karnataka and Tamil Nadu as of March 31, 2011, to 577 branches in the states of Kerala, Karnataka, Tamil Nadu, Andhra Pradesh, Telangana and Goa as of March 31, 2012 and to 959 branches in the states of Kerala, Karnataka, Tamil Nadu, Andhra Pradesh, Telangana, Goa and Delhi as of March 31, 2013.
-Our branch network has gone up to 1022 branches in the states of Kerala, Karnataka, Tamil Nadu, Andhra Pradesh, Telangana, Goa, Delhi, Haryana, Uttar Pradesh, Pondicherry and Maharashtra as on May 31, 2015.
+Our branch network has gone up to 1,022 branches in the states of Kerala, Karnataka, Tamil Nadu, Andhra Pradesh, Telangana, Goa and Delhi as of March 31, 2013.
+Our branch network has gone up to 1,022 branches in the states of Kerala, Karnataka, Tamil Nadu, Andhra Pradesh, Telangana, Goa, Delhi, Haryana, Uttar Pradesh, Maharashtra and the union territory of Puducherry, as on October 31, 2015.